2019 American League Division Series: Game 1

-Justin Verlander and Tyler Glasnow traded scoreless frames for the first four innings before José Altuve broke the tie with a two-run home run in the bottom of the fifth inning.
+Justin Verlander and Tyler Glasnow traded scoreless frames for the first four innings before Jose Altuve broke the tie with a two-run home run in the bottom of the fifth inning.
 It was Altuve's fifth home run in an ALDS Game 1 in the last three seasons.
 He hit three in Game 1 of the 2017 ALDS and one in Game 1 of the 2018 ALDS.
 Two more runs would score in the inning on a dropped pop-up error on Rays' second baseman Brandon Lowe.
 Verlander would keep the Rays bats silent for the next two innings, striking out the side in the top of the seventh to put the finishing touches on seven innings of one-hit baseball with eight strikeouts.
-The Astros would tack on two more runs in the bottom of the seventh on back-to-back doubles by Yordan Álvarez and Yuli Gurriel.
+The Astros would tack on two more runs in the bottom of the seventh on back-to-back doubles by Yordan Alvarez and Yuli Gurriel.
 Ryan Pressly would relieve Verlander in the eighth but would surrender two runs on consecutive hits by Eric Sogard and Austin Meadows before Will Harris got Ji-man Choi to ground out to end the inning.
 Roberto Osuna pitched a perfect ninth inning to seal the Game 1 win for Houston.